maprue/Ray-Tracer/README.md

-# Practical work - ray tracing
+# Practical work - Ray Tracing
 Practical work completed as part of computer graphics course.

 This project :